Jean-René Lecerf: Senate activities from 2001 to 2015

-On July 27, 2010, he tabled a bill relating to the protection of identity aimed at "equipping national identity cards with secure electronic chips which not only will contain digitized biometric data but will also be able to offer their holders new services such as 'remote authentication and electronic signature'".
+On 27 July 2010 he tabled a bill relating to the protection of identity aimed at "equipping national identity cards with secure electronic chips which not only will contain digitized biometric data but will also be able to offer their holders new services such as 'remote authentication and electronic signature'".
 The technical relevance of this proposal had been the subject of criticism from various online media, especially since its filing shortly preceded the demonstrations of vulnerability of the secure electronic chips of the English and German national cards.

 In November 2014, he presented a report entitled "The fight against discrimination: from incantation to action" with Esther Benbassa (EELV).
 For Malika Sorel, former member of the High Council for Integration, these proposals were “dangerous, because they work to exacerbate tensions on our territory."

-Jean-René Lecerf left the Senate on April 21, 2015 to Patrick Masclet to devote himself to the presidency of the departmental council of Nord.
+Jean-René Lecerf left the Senate on 21 April 2015 to Patrick Masclet to devote himself to the presidency of the departmental council of Nord.

 After senate

 September 2011 senatorial elections

-On the strength of his senatorial record, he announced on June 25, 2011 that he will be a candidate for re-election in the senatorial elections of September 2011.
+On the strength of his senatorial record, he announced on 25 June 2011 that he would be a candidate for re-election in the senatorial elections of September 2011.

 On this occasion, he presented himself at the head of a gathering list "of the right-wing and center-right humanist family" made up of: